Payton212/createAReadMe/README.md

   ## Test
-          - after running the "node index.js" follow the prompts until you get the "you created a readMe!" log and verify the desred readme was creaeted
+          - after running node index.js in the terminal you answer the questions and if given the  prompt  you created a readMe ! then  verify a readme was created

  ## Guide Lines
-          - it's a free use application for personal use not for users to contribute to
+          - there are no guidlines it is only for personal use

   ## Contact